batwell31/frontend-nanodegree-arcade-game/README.md

     2.a THIS WILL RESET YOUR GAME
 3. Clicking the (x), or outside the modal will close it!

+## MUSIC CONTROLS ##

+Music will start playing upon page load.
+You can:
+* Pause the music by pressing the 'Pause Button'
+    * Turn it back on by pressing the 'Play Button'

+* Mute the music by pressing the 'Speaker Button'
+    * Un-Mute the music by pressing the 'Muted-Speaker Button'

 ## HOW TO PLAY ##